 Stone pairs and stone rows often occur in close proximity to other Bronze Age monuments such as stone circles and boulder burials.
 Some are further away from the monument but clearly visible from it.

 Like the stone circles, the pair or row has an alignment – generally northeast/southwest, and a further alignment is formed from the two to the boulder burial or stone circle.

 Irish folklore is rife with stories about standing stones.
 Many were said to have been hurled there from a nearby mountain by Finn McCool.
 Kevin Dannaher in his book Irish Customs and Beliefs relates several instances of petrification.
 Here’s an example:

 …our early saints are…credited with passing fits of choler during which several miscreants were rendered harmless…When St Fiachna discovered that a dairy woman was stealing his butter he did not hesitate to loose a mighty curse against her, which turned not only herself, but her dairy and all her utensils as well, into stone.
 In proof of which they are still plain to be seen close to the saint’s church at Teampal Fiachna, a few miles south east of Kenmare.

 One kind of standing stone is particularly intriguing – the holed stone.
-Tradition has it that these are marriage stones.
-Click here to read Amanda Clarke’s account of the Caherurlagh stone, and a curious experience she had there once.
+Tradition has it that these are marriage stones: the couple would join hands through the hole to exchange vows.

 *Both holed stone photographs are by Amanda Clarke